Help Me Choose: Deodorant

 Why We Have Different Deodorant Formulations

-No two people are alike as far as their body chemistry goes.
+No two people are alike, especially when it comes to their body chemistry.
 Gender, age, race, hormone fluctuations, diet, health, and even medications can affect body chemistry.
 Body chemistry comes into play with deodorant more than any other hygiene product.
 For example:

 • A deodorant that works well for one person may not work for another.